ci010/electron-vue-next/docs/index.md

 ## Development

 Due to the project is following the [security](https://www.electronjs.org/docs/tutorial/security) guideline.
 It does not allow the renderer to access node by default.
-The [Service](#service) is a simple solution to isolate renderer logic and the vulnerable logic with full nodejs module access.
+The [Service](#service) is a simple solution to isolate renderer logic and the core logic with full nodejs module access.
 See [this](#option-using-node-modules-in-renderer-process) section if you want to directly use node modules in renderer process.

 ### Service